History of Kazakhstan: Repressions

 NKVD Order 00486 of 15 August 1937 marked the beginning of mass repression against ChSIR: members of the families of traitors to the Motherland.
 The order gave the right to arrest without evidence of guilt, and sent women political-prisoners to the camps for the first time.
 In a few months, female "traitors" were arrested and sentenced to from five to eight years in prison.
 More than 18,000 women were arrested, and about 8,000 served time in ALZhIR – the Akmolinsk Camp of Wives of Traitors to the Motherland.
 They included the wives of statesmen, politicians and public figures in the then Soviet Union, including the wives of the former members of the Alash movement.
 After the closure of the prisons in 1953, it was reported that 1,507 of the women gave birth as a result of being raped by the guards.

-During Soviet rule most of former members of Alash started working on translating textbooks for newly building schools, since most Kazakhs still weren't educated.
+During Soviet rule most of former members of Alash started working on translating textbooks for newly building schools, since most Kazakhs still weren't educated in Western ways.
 Some of former members joined Communist Party, but still elite protested several politics of Soviet government, like collectivization which led to the artificial famine of 1930–33.
 The Soviet Government attempted to oppress and imprison many of the Kazakh elites.
 Due to the harsh treatment and conditions in the Kazakh gulags, imprisoned former Alash members experienced accelerated aging over the span of just a few years.
 This can be observed via photos taken of them before their imprisonment, and gulag mugshots taken before their executions.